jlaura/gis220_text/chapter1/variables.md

 We know that this is an equations because of the equal sign.
 The equation includes variables, constants and coefficents.
 We will describe each in turn.

 * **Variables:** Abstractly, a variable is any characteristic or quantity that can be counted.
 This could be the number of jelly-beans in a jar, or the number of instances of some disease in a given metropolitan area.
-Mathematically, we define a variable abstractly.
-In the example above, this is $$x$$.
-If the equation defined the salary one might expect to earn in a certain part of the country for a certain job, we could replace $$x$$ with $$salary$$ without any loss (or gain) in meaning.
+In a statistics context, variables are the observable or known.
+The example above about diseases is a prime example.
+In a pure mathematics context variables are the unknown.
+In the example equation above, this is $$x$$.
+A variable is only meaningful once defined.
+Before this point, a variable has no meaning, it is simply a letter or a symbol.
 * **Constants:** Constants are just that, constant numbers.
 In the above example, both 2 and 3 are constants.
 The value of these does not changes as a function of something else.
 They are fixed, known entities.
 *  **Coefficients:**  Coefficients are constant, multiplicative factors that interact with variables.
 In the above example, the coefficient to $$x$$ is $$\frac{1}{4}$$.